-Dental nurses may work in a variety of clinical environments and the apprenticeship reflects all aspects of clinical responsibilities and the duties of a dental nurse’s role.
+Dental nurses may work in a variety of clinical environments and this apprenticeship reflects all aspects of clinical responsibilities and the duties of a dental nurse’s role.
 It provides the apprentice with the relevant qualification to apply to the General Dental Council (GDC) for professional registration as a dental nurse.

 Dental nurses are registered professionals and work within the standards and scope of practice defined by the GDC Scope of Practice document (Sept 2013).

 The focus of the final assessment is on the apprentice being able to prove their competence in the role of a dental nurse.
 This entails demonstrating sufficiency of skills, knowledge and behaviours derived from the competencies set out in the standard.
 The final assessment will begin around three months before the end of the apprenticeship.

 The final assessment forms 100% of the assessment of achievement of the apprenticeship standard.
 The components of the final assessment and the assessment tools being used in this apprenticeship all require the apprentice to demonstrate their knowledge, skills and behaviours in an integrated manner to deliver the learning outcomes required to meet the standard.
 The final assessments will be synoptic in their design, sampling a sufficiency of skills and knowledge across the training programme and apprenticeship standard.

 The final assessment will contain two components: Synoptic Project and Interview.